Wolox/pagination-node/README.md

 nodePagination.defaultLimit = NEW_LIMIT;
 nodePagination.defaultPage = NEW_PAGE;
 ```
-It's recommended to do this on a setup/startup step of the applicacion that requires the tool, for example requiring it and changing its default values in a script or middleware that runs before the controller action that render the result using pagination-node
+It's recommended to do this on a setup/startup step of the application that requires the tool, for example requiring it and changing its default values in a script or middleware that runs before the controller action that render the result using pagination-node